learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 As a summarizing video, we've provided the following video of our dean, Avi Flombaum, giving a short introduction to the web.
-If you are only interested in building web pages, you can stop at 3:48; if you are studying a web programming technology e.g. Ruby, please watch the entire video.
+If you are only interested in building web pages, you can stop at 3:48; if you are studying a web programming technology e.g. Ruby or JavaScript, we recommend watching the entire video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7AS96jRnquI?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>